Consistency in Storm Chasing

 conistently the first

-on the scene as storms form and we're consistently closer to tornadoes
+on the scene as storms form.
+We can

 back-up our statements: View our photos